-A gallery of past exhibitions held at the Concordia Gallery
+A sample of past exhibitions held at the Concordia Gallery

 Displeasing the Masses: pop culture and resistance